scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 Another cost amplifier of DynamoDB is DAX.
 This is a caching layer that sits in front of your DynamoDB tables and can help reduce the number of read requests to DynamoDB.
 However, it also comes with its own costs.

 DAX costs scale with the number of provisioned nodes and cached data volume.
-DAX costs scale with the number of provisioned nodes and cached data volume.

 To illustrate this, we will use a customer example.
 They had a workload with the following characteristics:

 * Reads: 4,000 reads/sec
 * Peak: 105,000 reads/sec with a duration of 4 hours